Norfolk damselfly: Behaviour

 It was recorded in Britain from late May to late July.
 The current populations in Western Europe fly earlier and peak in early May.
 Males perch on floating leaves.
 It is a strong-flying damselfly.

 Status and distribution

 It is found from Northern and Eastern Europe eastward to Siberia and Mongolia in Asia.
-This damselfly was extirpated from its sites in the United Kingdom due to natural succession from open water to dry reedbeds.
-It was believed to be extirpated from the Netherlands in the twentieth century, but was rediscovered there in 1999.
+This damselfly became regionally extinct from its sites in Norfolk due to its intolerance of wetland eutrophication.
+It was believed to be regionally extinct in the Netherlands in the twentieth century, but was rediscovered there in 1999.

 Status in Britain

 The species was formerly recorded as a breeding species in Britain, in Norfolk.
 Records came from Sutton, Stalham, and Hickling Broads.
 It was last recorded in 1968.
 Since its current main range is from the Baltic area eastward, the likelihood of recolonisation in Britain seems low, and reintroduction may be needed.